Wildlife to see in Alaska and the best places to go

-If you can withstand the cold, this sparsely populated US state is known for its diverse terrain and abundant wildlife.
+If you can withstand the cold, the sparsely populated US state of Alaska is known for its diverse terrain and abundant wildlife.

 The big open spaces of Denali NP don’t always make for easy wildlife viewing, but standing – as they can – up to 2.3m at the shoulder, moose (close cousins of our European elk) are hard to miss.